PatrickLang/logslurp/README.md

 File c:\k\debug\starthnstrace.cmd already exists.
 File c:\k\debug\startpacketcapture.cmd already exists.
 File c:\k\debug\stoppacketcapture.cmd already exists.
 WARNING: The names of some imported commands from the module 'hns' include unapproved verbs that might make them less discoverable.
 To find the commands with unapproved verbs, run the Import-Module command again with the Verbose parameter.
 For a list of approved verbs, type Get-Verb.
-C:\k\debug\f0jqvnpl.vnh
+C:\k\debug\ftt42tgm.hhp
 File c:\k\debug\VFP.psm1 already exists.
-Logs are available at C:\k\debug\f0jqvnpl.vnh Compressing all logs to 2709k8s010-20190208-121004_logs.zip C:\Users\azureuser\2709k8s010-20190208-121004_logs.zip Connection to 2709k8s010 closed.
+Logs are available at C:\k\debug\ftt42tgm.hhp Compressing all logs to 2155k8s001-20190222-020020_logs.zip C:\Users\azureuser\2155k8s001-20190222-020020_logs.zip Connection to 10.240.0.4 closed.
+2155k8s001-20190222-020020_logs.zip                                           100%   18KB 691.0KB/s   00:00
 ```

-The last line will show the path to retrieve.
+Now, you can read the logs from the zip file on the local machine.

 ```